paulmillr/noble-ed25519/README.md

 ```
 - `hash: Uint8Array` - message hash which would be signed
 - `privateKey: Uint8Array | bigint` - private key which will sign the hash
-- `publicKey: Uint8Array | Point` - e.g. that was generated from `privateKey` by `getPublicKey`
-- Returns DER encoded EdDSA signature.
+- Returns EdDSA signature.
 You can consume it with `SignResult.fromHex()` method:
     - `SignResult.fromHex(ed25519.sign(hash, privateKey, publicKey))`

 ##### `verify(signature, hash, publicKey)`